Pittsburgh Symphony Orchestra (PSO) collaboration

 POPULAR MUSIC PEDAGOGY collaboration with "Little Kids Rock"

 Popular Music Pedagogy is an interactive workshop which serves as an introduction to implementing and maintaining Modern Band programs at all levels.
 Participants will become familiar with the use of technology in music and learn the fundamental playing and teaching techniques for all Modern Band instruments including: guitar, keyboard, drums, vocals, and bass.
 This student-centered approach will provide instant music-making experiences through improvisational activities, recreating familiar popular music selections, and creating new compositions based on style/genre interests.
 Participants use their new pedagogical knowledge and instrumental skill set to perform original songs they create during the course.
 The goal of this workshop is to inspire pre-service music educators and current educators to leverage the cultural capital of their students and provide a music education experience that will be as diverse as the students they teach.
-This year, the workshop will take place from May 15-19, 2018.
+Registration opens in February.
 To register, click here.